pimhooghiemstra/plintpwa-vue-1/README.md

 With Workbox it is ensured that the app works as a true PWA: with precaching, runtime caching and offline mode.

+## Update February 2021
+The original code was developed at the end of 2018.
+In the meantime, several packages received updates.
+The current version works woth VueCLI v4.5.0 and is up to date.
 ## Part 3
 In part3, we include Workbox to implement precaching, runtime caching and offline mode.
 Moreover, the user decides when a new service worker is activated by clicking a button that pops up when an update is available.